hifzonx8/scraped-gold/readme.md

 # scraped gold

 script used to scrape gold and silver price from logammulia.com, indonesia's main source of gold and silver price.
+It is the backbone of [hifzonx8/autoscrap](https://github.com/hifzonx8/autoscrap)
 ## how to use

 promise: